ivvil/JuegoEntornos/README.md

     - [ ] Listen for packets and send them to all clients - ?
     - [ ] Workout how to shut down the server - ?
     - [ ] Checks fow when the match is over - ?

+## Movement ideas

+  * Maybe movement should be a little slippery (for added difficulty)
+  * Movement should be based on acceleration and deceleration, instead of just applying a constant velocity
+  * Snappier feeling
+  * Friction
+  * Dash movement?